aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 ## Part A3: Parsing `mutop` directives

 In this part, I will implement `parse_mutop` (putting My code in [parser.ml](./src/parser.ml)) in accordance with the signature found in [parser.mli](./src/parser.mli).
 This function takes a token list produced by lexing a string that is a mutop (top-level) MicroCaml directive, and returns an AST of OCaml type `mutop`.
-My implementation of `parse_mutop` will reuse My `parse_expr` implementation, and will not be much extra work.
+My implementation of `parse_mutop` will reuse my `parse_expr` implementation, and will not be much extra work.

-We present a quick overview of the function first, then the definition of AST types it should return, and finally the grammar it should parse.
+I present a quick overview of the function first, then the definition of AST types it should return, and finally the grammar it should parse.

 #### `parse_mutop`
 - **Type:** `token list -> token list * mutop`